NikhilMukraj/mod-qsar/README.md

 ## Scoring Functions

 - `model` : Uses the QSAR model as a scoring function
+  - To use a regression model, prefix the model filenname with `regr`, the output will be scaled between 0 and 500 nM, the output should be 0 if the input was 0 nM and 1 if the input was 500 nM or more
 - `lipinski` : Uses Lipinski's Rule of Five, (1 if true 0 otherwise)
 - `qed` : Uses QED drug-likeness measure, (1 if true 0 otherwise)
 - `ghose` : Uses Ghose drug-likeness measure, (1 if true 0 otherwise)